 You should avoid mounting them on the northern side of your roof, as they won’t receive the amount of energy they need for high performance.

-The best angle to tilt your solar panels, regardless of the roof type, is between thirty to forty-five degrees.
+Regardless of the roof type, the best angle to tilt your solar panels is between thirty to forty-five degrees.
 Note that you may be required to adjust the tilt during the winter.
-You can stay a step ahead by installing solar panels with the feature that allows you to change the direction of the panels with a remote.
+That means you can stay a step ahead by installing solar panels with a feature that allows you to change the direction of the panels with a remote.

-However, the average roof that is not flat is angled between thirty to forty-five degrees, which is marvelous for solar panels.
+However, the average slanting roof is angled between thirty to forty-five degrees, which is marvelous for solar panels.

-Overall, a professional is in the best position to determine how you should mount your solar panels.
+Overall, a professional is best positioned to determine how you should mount your solar panels.
 This is very important, especially if you have a flat roof.
 They will also advise you on the most suitable anchoring method after considering the weather elements in your region.

 A good tilt or angle is essential if you don’t want rainwater to collect on the panels.
 If that happens, it will reduce the efficiency of the PVC system and may even lead to damage over time.
 Solar panels are not waterproof, merely water resistant.